 Think of attributes that you have that would be beneficial to the role, such as communication skills, organizational skills, documentation, flexibility, etc. Highlight how your personal traits make you an asset to the company, and back up your strengths with examples.
 Weakness is a tough one because the interviewer is trying to get you to admit to a flaw.
-Some people try and turn it around saying they have no work-life balance because they are a workaholic; many interviews do not buy that line.
+Some people try and turn it around by saying they have no work-life balance because they are a workaholic; many interviewers do not buy that line.
 As long as your weakness does not interfere with your ability to perform the essential job functions well, it would be fine to admit you are not completely perfect.
 For instance, if the company had complete flexibility in hours, you might admit that you are not an early morning person, and do your best work into the evening.
 You don’t want to reveal anything that will raise red flags.

 Where do you see yourself in X years?